oscarzhou/n0d3/exampleSite/content/_index.md

 ---
-title: "Welcome to the Matrix"
+title: "Welcome to the n0d3"
 date: 2024-01-01T00:00:00Z
 draft: false
 ---

-# Welcome to HackerMatrix
+# Welcome to n0d3

 You've entered the digital realm where code meets reality.
-This is a personal blog theme inspired by the hacker/matrix aesthetic with a terminal green-on-black design.
+This is a personal blog theme inspired by the hacker/n0d3 aesthetic with a terminal green-on-black design.

 ## Features

 - **Terminal Aesthetic**: Green-on-black color scheme with monospace fonts
-- **Matrix Effects**: Subtle background animations and glowing text effects
+- **n0d3 Effects**: Subtle background animations and glowing text effects
 - **Responsive Design**: Works perfectly on desktop and mobile devices
 - **Clean Layout**: Minimalist design focused on content readability
 - **Hugo Integration**: Built specifically for Hugo static site generator